focus-editor/focus/LOG.md

 - Save modified buffers to temporary files and recover after crashes

-- Add an option to not open in biggest monitor
+- Implement scrolling by dragging in all directions and with different speed

 - When cutting search results in finder, go by characters and not bytes

-- Search:
 - Finder improvements:
     - Have an extra input for filtering by file path
     - Case-sensitive search

 - Jump to function definition:
     - Tokenizer: support broken down identifiers